 - Mandatory pre-departure training on Brazilian culture, travel logistics, health and safety

-- Encouraged to attend all MIT-Brazil events.
+- Encouraged to attend all MISTI Brazil events.

 Application opens: Mid Sept 2024 TBD